ogdenpm/intel80tools/cpmsrc/ml80/readme.txt

 After some investigation, by disabling two of the optimisations introduced in the V4 fortran compiler, I have been able to create a version that works.
-Note I actually created my own C versions of the compiler, by translating the fortran to ratfor and then into C. It is still a work in progress and I haven't released the source yet but potentially the original fortan code could be patched if required.
+Note I actually created my own C versions of the compiler, by translating the fortran to ratfor and then into C. This version allows the optimisations to be enabled with a -O option.

-The specific optimisations that I disabled are
+The specific optimisations that are now controlled by -O are
-	adi,0, sui,0, xri,0 and ori,0 optimisations are disabled
+	adi,0, sui,0, xri,0 and ori,0
-	and,0 optimisation is disabled
+	and 0

 Below are the list of patch files that help put the same junk into unitialised data areas and apply manual patches found in the original distribution files